wojciech-kulik/xcodebuild.nvim/README.md

 ##### External tools

-- [xcbeautify](https://github.com/tuist/xcbeautify) - Xcode logs formatter (you can set a different tool or disable formatting in the config).
+- [xcbeautify](https://github.com/tuist/xcbeautify) to format Xcode logs (you can set a different tool or disable formatting in the config).
 - [Xcodeproj](https://github.com/CocoaPods/Xcodeproj) to manage project files within Neovim.
+- [Ruby](https://www.ruby-lang.org) to use `xcodeproj` gem.
 - [pymobiledevice3](https://github.com/doronz88/pymobiledevice3) to debug on physical devices and/or run apps on devices below iOS 17.
 - [xcode-build-server](https://github.com/SolaWing/xcode-build-server) to make LSP work properly with xcodeproj/xcworkspace.
 - [codelldb](https://github.com/vadimcn/codelldb) to debug iOS and macOS Swift apps.
-- [Xcode](https://developer.apple.com/xcode/) - make sure that `xcodebuild` and `xcrun simctl` work correctly.
+- [Xcode](https://developer.apple.com/xcode/) to build, run, and test apps.
+Make sure that `xcodebuild` and `xcrun simctl` work correctly.
 Tested with Xcode 15.

 ##### Availability of features